SFDO-Tooling/CumulusCI/CONTRIBUTING.rst

 #.
 Update the release notes in ``HISTORY.rst``
     #.
 Navigate to the latest commits on the ``main`` branch `here <https://github.com/SFDO-Tooling/CumulusCI/commits/main>`_.
     #.
 Open all merge commits dating back to the previous release.
     #.
-Aggregate all content under the "Changes" headings of each of the pull requests under the new entry in the ``HISTORY.rst`` file.
+Aggregate all content under the "Changes" heading of each of the pull requests under the new entry in the ``HISTORY.rst`` file.